microsoft/ignite-learning-paths-training-apps/apps30/README.md

 12. Start talking about how while that was pretty easy to get up and running, there were a lot of moving parts.
 Explain how it can get overwhelming remembering all those steps.
 Ask the audience, "Wouldn't it be nice if we could truly modernize this and have a way to automate every step?
 Turns out there is."
 Segway into GitHub Actions and show them the completed GitHub Actions workflow with all 3 jobs.
 Explain the value behind true modernization by gaining deployment flexibility and repeatable builds - including the underlying infrastructure needed for the app to run.
 13. Delete live demo resource group when finished.

-## Become a Trained Presenter

-To become a trained presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
-In your email please include:

-- Complete name:
-- The code of this presentation: apps30
-- Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).
-  > It doesn't need to be this content, the important is to show your presenter skills

-A mentor will get back to you with the information on the process.

 ## Trained Presenters

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):